Winter Sky Dharma • Toku Cynthia Scott

 Whether standing or walking, seated or lying down, free from drowsiness, one should sustain this recollection.

 This is said to be the sublime abiding.
-By not holding to fixed views, the pure-hearted one, having clarity of vision, being freed from all sense desires, is not born again into this world.
+By not holding to fixed views, the pure-hearted one, having clarity of vision, free from all sense desires, is free from the duality of birth and death.